marktnoonan/loosely-goosed-html-template/README.md

 ## Conclusion

 This has been a fun way to explore how templating engines work and the kinds of challenges faced when building them.
-It's a task that on the surface seems very simple.
+It's a task that on the surface seems very simple, but when you get into it, it forces you to make all kinds of decisions and tradeoffs.

 ## Production